linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume III/Term Structure Modeling/Short-Rate Term Structure Models.md

 B. 6-month Expiration on Various Swap Tenors

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-11-29/66256f4b-1176-4bdd-adf3-458dec1636a0/c38bcc18213e469dbfc2330c634deb03a12a2b042c30b7ad0fa28545fab54fd0.jpg)
 C. 2-year Expiration on Various Swap Tenors excessive convexity in  $\sigma_{K}$ .
 Revisiting Figure 1, one can notice that the actual dependence of volatility on the strike is more convex than even the optimal CEV model predicts.
 This is the smile effect, albeit fairly moderate for options on long rates.
-Smiles for options on shorter rates are very apparent, especially for short ex
+Smiles for options on shorter rates are very apparent, especially for short expirations.
 Figure 4 Daily Normalized Volatility Smile for Traded Swaptions (bp/day) Data are courtesy of Bear Stearns, January 2007.